Just go to sleep, she begged. Please just fall asleep.

 "Undyne has also expanded the royal guard massively," he said.
 "She says the first thing she'll do after we get out of here..." he paused again, filling Frisk with unease "...is take her army...and personally hunt you down and destroy you."

-Frisk had been scared before, but now she was petrified.
-Her eyes stayed wide open, and she could feel oncoming tears.
+Frisk had been scared before, but now she was horrified.
+Her eyes stayed wide open, and she could feel more oncoming tears.

 "Meanwhile..."
 Sans commenced, and the child shook her head.
 She didn't want to listen anymore. "...I've been knocking on the door to the Ruins."

 Frisk felt dead then and there.
 "No no no no," she spoke softly, though she knew not whom to.

 "But that woman hasn't been answering me..." he said.

 Sobs wavered her breath, causing air to come out in short huffs.

 Frisk buried her face in her hands, catching whimpers in her palms.
 This monster that spoke to her, the skeleton she had come to know so well on her journey, was aware that his friend in the Ruins was gone because of her.
 Even with his innocent comment, he knew.
 He was only taunting her, feeding the fire that already ravaged her mind.
 But Frisk wanted more than ever to forget.

 Stop it! she thought, as if Sans could hear her mental plea.
 Just stop it!